 All this is possible for a number of reasons.
 First, years of Balchoth-threats have created a sense for the need of stronger central authority (and thus military capability) in the princedoms north of Celduin to defend themselves against the great threat from the south.
-Unfortunately, the local chieftains in the Erebor area were too diother injute and hards other injutes and hards other injutes and har sunited and wary of each other.
+Unfortunately, the local chieftains in the Erebor area were too disunited and wary of each other.
 Gandalf the Grey perceived this as a problem and through his advice local princes from the downriver area east of Mirkwood moved to Erebor in order to take the chance offered by the Longbeards' return to the Lonely Mountain.
 Instrumental in making the right connections with the Dwarves and brokering the political arrangements among the Northmen princes was the lord of Afningaland (encompassing the Narrows between Mirkwood and the Grey Mountains) who had the trust of the Naugrim and was regarded as an honourable man.
 It was also his advice that resulted in the establishment of a kingship at newly-founded Dalr/Dale.